Backup158/DarktideCustomLoadingBackgroundsList/README.md

 Make sure `Load Internet` is 'On' in the Mod Options.

 # Wallpaper Choices
 The file is full of Warhammer related arts.
 I have included some (commented out) wallpapers as an example at the beginning.
+Make sure each link leads directly to the image (not just to an album).

 To add your own images from some other imgur album: click 'Copy Link', paste it into `urls.txt`, add '.png' to the end of the url.